rjsebening/n8n-nodes-learningsuite/README.md

 ![Version](https://img.shields.io/badge/version-1.0.0-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

-A community node for n8n that integrates with the **LearningSuite API**, enabling seamless automation workflows with your LearningSuite instance.
+A n8n node that integrates with the **LearningSuite API**, enabling seamless automation workflows with your LearningSuite instance.

 ## What is n8n?

 n8n is an easy-to-use workflow automation tool that lets you connect different web applications like LearningSuite.
 By creating workflows between apps, you can automate many manual tasks, saving you and your team significant time and effort.

+## ⚖️ Legal Notice

+This node uses the public LearningSuite API and is not affiliated with, endorsed by, or sponsored by LearningSuite.
+All trademarks belong to their respective owners.

+**Note**: This is a community-developed node for the LearningSuite API.
+For official support, please contact LearningSuite directly.

 ## 🚀 Features